 There are two airports in Shanghai - Shanghai Pudong International Airport and Shanghai Hongqiao Airport.
 Usually, travelers arriving from international destinations will land at Pudong Airport which is about 45 minutes’s driving distance (30 km) by taxi to city center.
 Travelers arriving from within China usually will land at Shanghai Hongqiao Airport which is about 25 minutes’ driving (13 km) to city center.

 Shanghai has sophisticated high speed train network.
 Shanghai Hongqiao Railway Station and Shanghai Railway Station are used for high speed train stations.
-Travelers can take high speed trains including G trains and D trains to Shanghai from Beijing, Yichang, Nanjing, Wuhan, Changsha, Fuzhou, Jinan, etc. It takes about 5.5 hours between Beijing and Shanghai with more than 30 daily G trains.
+Travelers can take high speed trains including G trains and D trains to Shanghai from Beijing, Huangshan, Yichang, Nanjing, Wuhan, Zhengzhou, Kaifeng, Changsha, Lanzhou, Fuzhou, Jinan, etc. It takes about 5.5 hours between Beijing and Shanghai with more than 30 daily G trains.
+And now the Fuxing trains are available for the 6 trains during about 07:00~19:00 from Shanghai to Beijing for only about 4.5 hours.
 Moreover, it takes half an hour by high speed train between Shanghai and Suzhou for 84 km.
 G train between Shanghai and Hangzhou takes about 1 hour while D train takes about 1.5-2 hours.

 To get around Shanghai easily, travelers could try the maglev train, taxi, subway (there are now 14 lines), bus (including city sightseeing bus) and Private Car (when book a tour package with us, you’ll enjoy private transfer service).
 To check more transfer info, please see how to get to and around Shanghai.